fallahn/xygine/readme.md

 All new reliable network connection classes dedicated to creating gameplay oriented connections based upon the indomitable [Enet](http://enet.bespin.org/)

+There is also a collection of utilites which may be useful for development of projects in the 'extras' directory.

 ###### Contributions
 Contributions should be acknowledged and are gratefully accepted from: